sist-cs120/project-doc/source/project4.rst

     4. Suggested workload is 2~6 FULL days.
 Manage your time.

     5. Submit your code through Blackboard.
-The submission due date is **Jan.
-22, 2024**.
+The submission due date is |project4-due|.

     6. Each group needs to submit the code once and only once.
 Immediately after TAs' checking.
 The submission is performed by one of the group members.